What kind of COVID-19 test do I need to travel and how much does it cost?

-When the traffic light system takes effect, travellers arriving in England from green destinations will not be required to quarantine for 10 days.
+With the traffic light system in effect, travellers arriving in England from green destinations will not be required to quarantine for 10 days.
 However, they will need to provide two negative test results.
 The first test is a pre-departure test, as outlined above, and can be a lateral flow device.
 The second test must be a PCR test and must be taken on or before day two of their arrival back into England — and it must be booked for and paid for in advance of your travel.

 Notably, the second test result must be a PCR test, which adds a new cost element when planning holidays abroad.
 In addition, this test must be booked before your travel.
-On the government’s list of approved providers, PCR test kits range in price from about £100 to more than £200 apiece.
+On the government’s list of approved providers, PCR test kits range in price from about £42 to £399 apiece.

-In the wake of the news that the government will require travellers to have a PCR test on arrival, a few test providers have announced they will slash their costs.
-For example, Randox, the U.K.’s largest COVIID-19 PCR test provider, announced this week that it will slash the cost of PCR tests to £60 apiece for travellers.
+In the wake of the news that the government will require travellers to have a PCR test on arrival, several test providers announced they would slash their costs.
+For example, Randox, the U.K.’s largest COVID-19 PCR test provider, announced that it was slashing the cost of PCR tests to £60 apiece for travellers.
 It previously charged £120 for each PCR test.
 Additionally, more and more providers have lowered the cost, with the lowest-cost option now being just £42.

 Arrivals from amber countries

-Those who are entering England from amber countries will be required to quarantine at home or in a secure location for 10 days.
-As detailed above, they will need to have a negative COVID-19 pre-departure test result in order to travel to England.
+Those who are entering England from amber countries are required to quarantine at home or in a secure location for 10 days.
+As detailed above, they need to have a negative COVID-19 pre-departure test result in order to travel to England.

-Prior to their travel, they will also need to have booked a testing package to take two additional COVID-19 tests during their quarantine — one on day two and one on day eight.
+Prior to their travel, they also need to have pre-booked a testing package to take two additional COVID-19 tests during their quarantine — one on day two and one on day eight.
 The tests must be booked through a government-approved provider — you can find the full list here.

-Amber arrivals will also have the option to take advantage of England’s Test to Release scheme.
+Amber arrivals also have the option to take advantage of England’s Test to Release scheme.
 The programme allows arrivals to leave their quarantine early if they can produce a negative test result.
-After five full days of quarantine, those looking to Test to Release will be able to take a private COVID-19 test.
+After five full days of quarantine, those looking to Test to Release will be able to purchase an additional private COVID-19 test.
 If the test produces a negative result, they can forgo the rest of their quarantine.
 They will, however, still need to take the day eight test, even though they’ve already left quarantine.